breadtubetv/breadtubetv/content/channels/anactualjoke/videos/T0GHBrEK3sE.md

   to my Patreon: https://patreon.com/anactualjoke Soundtrack: Ryo Fukui - Scenery Album Stock Footage from Videvo and Videezy and pond5 Hey you, thanks for reading the description.
-Put a CONTRIBUTING.md LICENSE README.md archetypes config.toml content data i18n layouts netlify.toml public resources scripts static at the end of your comment if you want, it''ll let me know you did.
+Put a CONTRIBUTING.md LICENSE README.md archetypes config.toml content data i18n layouts netlify.toml resources scripts static at the end of your comment if you want, it''ll let me know you did.
 Thank you, you fellow soros funded antifa supersoldiers.'
 publishdate: "2018-05-31T03:14:08.000Z"
 url: /anactualjoke/T0GHBrEK3sE/
 providers: